anvildex/avisa/README.md

 ## Help & support

-If you have any questions or troubles with this product, please feel free to open an issue [here](https://github.com/eddiesigner/liebling/issues).
+If you have any questions or troubles with this product, please feel free to open an issue [here](https://github.com/anvildex/avisa/issues).

 ## License

 Copyright (c) 2019 Anvildex.
-Released under the [MIT license](https://github.com/eddiesigner/liebling/blob/master/LICENSE).
+Released under the MIT License

 ## Credits